 Ease of posting adjustments

-A tallied Trial Balance offers significant comfort regarding accuracy and hence post TB adjustments can be affected.
+A tallied Trial Balance offers significant comfort regarding accuracy and hence post trial balance adjustments can be affected.

 Aids in Audit

 Trial Balance gives a list of all ledgers with balances.
-For the purpose of audit the trial balance is analyzed.
-For example if the nature of an account is debit, but it holds a credit balance, then the entire ledger will be scrutinized.
+For the purpose of audit the trial balance is analysed.
+For example if the nature of an account is debit, but it holds a credit balance, then the entire ledger will be scrutinised.
 So trial balance is also an important tool for auditors.